India: Dalit Children go Missing, Get Trafficked or Work for a Living

 They are often the result of historical legacies, such as slavery and colonisation, systems of inherited status, and formalised and State-sponsored discrimination, he said.

-Obokata said in the report to the UN in August 2022 that child labour (among children 5 to 17 years of age), including its worst forms, exists in all regions of the world.
+Obokata said in the report to the UN General Assembly in August 2022 that child labour (among children 5 to 17 years of age), including its worst forms, exists in all regions of the world.

 India's economic development over the past couple of decades has masked the degree of poverty and inequality – the basic reasons behind trafficking and working children.
 Many poor families in India struggling to meet their basic needs, seek employment for their children as a means to more income.
 A vast majority of India's poor and unequal citizens are Dalits and tribal people for whom poverty is a vicious cycle and survival a basic priority.